vasspilka/LocalGrowth/README.md

 In the future I plan to extend it with 3 modules.
-One for local news, one where people can discuss with each other, and one where people can donate or exchange goods.
+One for local news, one where people can discuss with each other (possibly about local issues but not necessarily), and one where people can donate or exchange goods.